 When packing, start with larger and sturdier items on the outside and work your way towards the center, where you pack your fragile items.
 To keep them from getting damaged, pack them in between softer items like towels, dresses, or shirts.
 If you're traveling with babies, make sure to check our post on How to Travel with a Baby and Not Be Hated by Everyone for Mom-tested packing tips when going on the road with your little ones.

 If it's not possible to take your pets with you on your holiday abroad, make sure to find a safe environment where they can be well-cared for while you're away.

 Leave them with family.
 The best thing about this setup, is the peace of mind that your furbaby is going to be well-taken care of to the point of being spoiled rotten.

 Hit two birds with one stone by having a trusted family or friend, house sit (and pet sit) for you.

 Are you a travel junkie?
 Veteran business traveler?
 Wanderlust suddenly hit you?
-If you have any other travel hacks to add to this ultimate overseas travel checklist, make sure to share it with fellow travelers in the comments section.
+If you have any other travel hacks to add, make sure to share it with fellow travelers in the comments section.